Why Do People Buy Bitcoin: A Guide into Cryptocurrency

-Planning yourself to buy Bitcoin is a great decision.
-Many people and Kiwis specifically have been trying Bitcoin as their new currency, investment, or part of their pension plan.
-And the cryptocurrency is thriving well in New Zealand and the world, so it would be valuable if you start to get to know about Bitcoin.
+Planning yourself to buy Bitcoin can be a great decision.
+Many people and Kiwis specifically have been trying Bitcoin as their new currency and even as part of a long-term investment plan.
+The cryptocurrency is thriving well in New Zealand and the world, so it would be valuable if you start to get to know about Bitcoin.

 Bitcoin is the world’s best-known cryptocurrency.
-First launching in 2009, Bitcoin has since become the best performing consumer investment of the past decade.
-The only question is why do people buy Bitcoin here in 2020?
+First introduced in 2009, Bitcoin has since become the best performing consumer investment of the past decade.
+The only question is why do people buy Bitcoin here in 2022?